DCC-Lab/PyTissueOptics/README.md

 It is known, as April of 2022, Python is **the most used** language ([Tiobe index](https://www.tiobe.com/tiobe-index/)).
 This is due to the ease of use, the gentle learning curve, and growing community and tools.
 There was a need for such a package in Python, so that not only long hardened C/C++ programmers could use the power of Monte Carlo simulations.
 It is fairly reasonable to imagine you could start a calculation in Python in a few minutes, run it overnight and get an answer the next day after a few hours of calculations.
 It is also reasonable to think you could **modify** the code yourself to suit your exact needs!
 (Do not attempt this in C).
 This is the solution that the CPU-based portion of this package offers you.
 With the OpenCL implementation, speed won't even be an issue, so using `pytissueoptics` should not even be a question.

-### Known Limitations
+### Known limitations
 1. It uses Henyey-Greenstein approximation for scattering direction because it is sufficient most of the time.
 2. Reflections are specular, which does not accounts for the roughness of materials.
 It is planned to implement Bling-Phong reflection model in a future release.
 2. It is approximately 50x slower than the well-known code [MCML](https://omlc.org/software/mc/mcml/) on the same machine.
 However, this won't be the case anymore once we move the intersectionFinder to OpenCL, which we are currently working on.